See The Remarkable Woman for more actionable insights to grow your life: personally professionally and financially.

 “We have been amazed at the self-perpetuating nature… pervasiveness and longevity of the impostor feelings of our high achieving women, with their continual discounting of their own abilities and persistent fear of failure.
 We have not found repeated successes alone sufficient to break the cycle.”

 It’s important to remember that the imposter syndrome doesn’t just disappear when you’ve reached your goals or achieved success.
 In fact, you just feel like a bigger fraud and that you have to work harder so people don’t catch you out.
-It’s a scary place to be because your success makes the fear of falling so much more threatening.
+It’s a scary place to be because your success makes the fear of failing so much more threatening.

 In order to effectively deal with and break the cycle of imposter syndrome, you have to go deep.
 You have to dig up your beliefs about yourself and look at how your family and tribe perceive you vs. how you perceive yourself.